2 Days In Vienna: The Perfect Itinerary For A Short Stay (2026)

 In fact, Das Loft has to be one of the most beautiful and breathtaking bars I’ve been to.
 Das Loft offers panoramic 360-degree views of Vienna that are stunning both during the day and at night.

-When I went I didn’t make a reservation but arrived at around 4:00 pm and waited for 20 minutes to get brought up and stayed until the sunset.
+When we went we didn’t make a reservation but arrived at around 4:00 pm and waited for 20 minutes to get brought up and stayed until sunset.
 This is the perfect way to end day one during your perfect 2 days in Vienna.

 Day 2 in Vienna